Miles Quaritch

-Colonel Miles Quaritch, is a fictional character and the main antagonist in the American epic science fiction film series Avatar, created by James Cameron.
-Quaritch served as the chief of security for the human company called Resources Development Administration (RDA) during their war with the Na'vi on Pandora.
-After former Marine Jake Sully is brought to Pandora, he promises to pay for an operation that would fix Jake's paralysis in exchange for giving information about the Na'vi, but Jake instead falls in love with a Na'vi named Neytiri and begins sympathizing with them.
-He directed the destruction of the Omaticaya Clan's Hometree and led his forces into an assault on the Tree of Souls, where his human body was killed.
-The RDA later transferred a copy of the original Quaritch's consciousness into a Na'vi Avatar (dubbed Recombinants), who returns to Pandora both to avenge his previous death, and retrieve his son, Miles "Spider" Socorro, who was left on the moon after his death, and adopted by Jake and Neytiri.

-The character is portrayed by Stephen Lang in his human form Avatar (2009), and his Recombinant form in Avatar: The Way of Water (2022) and its upcoming sequels, including the currently untitled third and fourth films.
-Lang also reprised his role for the film's tie-in video game, James Cameron's Avatar: The Game (2009), and won Best Supporting Actor for his performance as Quaritch in the first film at the 36th Saturn Awards.
+Colonel Miles Quaritch is a fictional character in the American science fiction franchise Avatar created by Canadian filmmaker James Cameron.
+He serves as the main antagonist of the 2009 film Avatar and its 2022 sequel Avatar: The Way of Water, and will appear in its upcoming sequel, Avatar: Fire and Ash.
+In all his appearances, including in the 2009 film's tie-in video game Avatar: The Game, the character is portrayed by American actor Stephen Lang, who won Best Supporting Actor for his performance as Quaritch in the first film at the 36th Saturn Awards.

+After serving in the United States Marine Corps with the 1st Reconnaissance Battalion, Quaritch became a senior officer in the security forces of the Resources Development Administration (RDA), a megacorporation, and was deployed to the exomoon of Pandora, where he served as their chief of security.
+Leading the RDA in their conflict against the indigenous Na'vi, Quaritch enlists the help of new arrival Jake Sully to spy on the Na'vi and help him defeat them.
+Sully eventually turns on the RDA, and defeats an attempt by an RDA force led by Quaritch to destroy the Tree of Souls.
+During the battle, Quaritch is killed by Sully’s Na'vi lover Neytiri.
+A copy of his consciousness is subsequently transferred by the RDA into a genetically grown Na'vi body, known as a Recombinant, which returns to Pandora to track down Sully alongside other Recombinants.
+However, he is unsuccessful in this attempt and survives the second confrontation with Sully.

 Production history

 Casting

 James Cameron was initially reported to have met with Michael Biehn for the role of Quaritch in Avatar, having previously collaborated on The Terminator, Aliens, The Abyss, and Terminator 2: Judgment Day, and apparently even showed him multiple drafts of the script and some of the 3D test footage.

 Ultimately, Biehn was not cast in any role, as Sigourney Weaver had been cast to play Dr. Grace Augustine in the film and Cameron seemingly did not want audiences to draw comparisons to Aliens.

 Although Cameron confirms he met with Biehn for a part in the film, he disputed the claim that it was for Quaritch.

+In a 2025 interview, Josh Brolin claimed to have been offered the part.
+Brolin turned the part down on the grounds of not wanting to commit to the long filming schedule.

 Having remembered Stephen Lang from auditioning for the roles of Dwayne Hicks and Carter Burke in Aliens, Cameron decided to cast Lang as Quaritch.
 Lang said of his casting: